-Here are some tips to reduce the risk of provoking ‘back-breaking labour’ or nasty injuries and enjoy a pain-free Passover:
+Here are some tips to reduce the risk of provoking ‘back-breaking labour’ and enjoy a pain-free Passover:

 Try to divide up heavy loads.

-It might be tempting to save time by carrying lots of heavy shopping bags into the house or bringing boxes of pots and pans down from the loft in one go.
-This can put unnecessary strain through your neck, upper back and shoulders, leading to strains, trapped nerves and occasionally muscle tears.
-Try splitting anything heavy into more manageable loads to reduce the risk of injury.
-Two journeys may take longer but your back and joints will thank you.
+It might be tempting to save time by carrying heavy shopping bags or bringing all of the pots and pans down from the loft in one go.
+This can put unnecessary strain through your neck, upper back and shoulders, leading to strains, trapped nerves and muscle tears.
+Try splitting heavy lifting into smaller, more manageable loads to reduce the risk of injury.

 Don’t risk a fall by over-stretching

 Certain household activities have a higher injury-risk because you are sustaining a fixed position for a long time (i.e. vacuuming, which forces your spine into a bent-over position).
 Try to relax your back and always keep your core muscles tight whilst doing housework.